 Although one of the advantages of vinyl flooring is that you can use water to clean it, do wring the mop out before applying it to the floor each time.
 Puddles of water aren’t good for vinyl.
 'It’s important not to soak the floor.
-We’d recommend a tool like the Aircraft Powerglide as an electric mop is quicker than manual mopping, allows you to control the amount of water used and also buffs your floor for a streak-free finish that dries in minutes' says Goodacre.
-It’s worth drying the floor with a clean lint-free cloth afterwards, too.
-You can walk on the floor again once it is dry.
+We’d recommend a tool like the Aircraft Powerglide (opens in new tab) as an electric mop is quicker than manual mopping, allows you to control the amount of water used, and also buffs your floor for a streak-free finish that dries in minutes', says Goodacre.

-If your vinyl flooring has become stained, use a white cloth to apply warm water to the stain first.
+If your vinyl flooring has become stained, use a white microfiber cloth from Amazon (opens in new tab) to apply warm water to the stain first.
 You can then use a specialist vinyl floor cleaner, applied according to the instructions.

 Prefer to make your own natural stain removal solution?
 Baking soda is what you need.
 Create a paste by adding water to the baking soda and then apply to the stain using a soft white cloth.
 Work on the stain gently until it goes.

 For tough stains like wine or tomato sauce you might need to use diluted bleach, but test in an inconspicuous spot first.
 Use one part bleach to four parts water and soak a clean white cloth in the solution.
 Lay the cloth on the stain for 60 minutes, then rinse thoroughly with water, and dry.
 You may need to do this more than once.

 Make-up or ink stain on your vinyl floor?
 Dip a soft white cloth in rubbing alcohol to remove it.